tapis-project/site-router/README.md

 ## Local Development

 A Makefile is included to automate the steps required to build and run the service locally.
 Check the file for the commands to run.

+### Secret Updates
+Before being able to deploy the services and run the tests, update the following files/secrets:

+1. Add the `TOKENS_API_TOKEN` in the `docker-compose.yml` file.
+This is a token representing either the tenants or tokens API and is needed to run the tests.